jek-bao-choo/splunk-otel-example/infrastructure-kubernetes/aks-otel-collector-extrafilelogs/README.md

 The OTel Collector Helm chart provides an easy way to configure custom file paths using the extraFilelogs option.
 - Add Volume to loadtest-v1.yaml, making it loadtest-v2.yaml
 - `kubectl apply -f loadtest-v2.yaml`
+- `kubectl logs deploy/nginx-http`

-- Volume's EmptyDir mounts a special location on the node reserved for ephemeral storage.
+IMPORTANT pt 1 of 2 --> Volume's EmptyDir mounts a special location on the node reserved for ephemeral storage.
 You can find this location on the node by navigating to `/var/lib/kubelet/pods` on the node as root.
 In this folder you will see each Pod’s uid.
 ![](uid.png)

 - Remember that uid and find it in the node folder of `/var/lib/kubelet/pods`